bksvc/Devsecure/README.md

-# Responsibility for any unauthorized use or misuse of this resource rests entirely with you.
+# USOM Link Dumper
-## USOM Link Dumper
+## WARNING!, Responsibility for any unauthorized use or misuse of this resource rests entirely with you.
 ### Usage
 ```bash
 # Give runnable permission